Consumers Frequently Asked Questions

 AND WILL MY INSURANCE COVER ACUPUNCTURE TREATMENT?

-A. An acupuncturist is considered a primary care provider and a referral may or may not be required for insurance purposes.
-Many insurance companies do cover acupuncture treatment.
-For more information on insurance, please contact either your insurance company or an acupuncture association.
+A. Many insurance companies do cover acupuncture treatment; however a referral may or may not be required for insurance purposes.
+For more information on insurance and referrals, please contact your insurance company.

 Q. ARE ACUPUNCTURISTS REQUIRED TO USE DISPOSABLE NEEDLES?